Not all Will writers are the same (whether they are in a Will Writing Business or a Law firm!)

 'Self-regulated providers are covered by similar requirements to those in authorised professions.
 For example, they are subject to training requirements, codes of conduct, PII requirements and external complaints mechanisms.
 Both the SWW and the IPW have entrance exams, codes of conduct and requirements for professional development (CPD) and require members to have PII.
 Customers of these providers can refer complaints to these bodies'.

-I provide complete terms and conditions at the outset, offer a free initial consultation and always provide clear fixed fees up front.
-They are on my website and on all of my marketing.
-I do not charge by the hour.
-I do not exclude liability and wholeheartedly disagree with any terms that automatically appoint a firm as an executor.
+We provide complete terms and conditions at the outset, offer a free initial consultation and always provide clear fixed fees up front.
+They are on our website and on all of our marketing.
+We do not charge by the hour.
+We do not exclude liability and wholeheartedly disagree with any terms that automatically appoint a firm as an executor.

-I have to meet CPD (Continuous Professional Development) each year, just as a law firm must.
-I hold all of my client information in professional legal software (LEAP), as well as hard copy files for a minimum 7 years, so if anything happened to me, the information is all still there, in the cloud.
+We have to meet CPD (Continuous Professional Development) each year, just as a law firm must.
+We hold all client information in professional legal software (LEAP) so if anything happened to us, the information is all still there, in the cloud.

-If you chose a Will Writer who is regulated by one of these bodies, you know that that person has been assessed individually and that there is insurance in place.
+If you chose a Will Writer who is regulated by the SWW or the IPW, you know that that person has been assessed individually and that there is insurance in place.

 Just make sure you do your research (whether that is about a law firm or a Will Writer) and know about the person you are meeting.